Creating a VScodium extension

 Packaging your extension

-file, for easier distribution and tests.
+You may create a .vsix file, for easier distribution and tests.

 Install the vsce tool.